darthur2/darthur2.github.io/_posts/2021-04-15-newbery-lda-2.md

 For more context about where the data came from and what they look like, you can look at my previous post about LDA.
-There you will also find a quick overview of what LDA is and how it works.
+There you will also find a simple explanation of what LDA is and how it works.

 # Bigrams